mikemalam/owa-backup/README.md

 # Owa backup

 Backup your email messagery using Outlook Web App even if you don't have the option enabled.
 You will be asked the adress, your username, your password and the email you want to receive the link to download the .zip file (using dl.free.fr service).
+Only the Inbox repository works.
+I was tested on 14.3 version.

 ## Getting Started